tdwg/tcs2/master/nomenclatural-code-vocabulary.md

 # TCS Nomenclatural Code Vocabulary

+**Note:** The content below is created dynamically from the [tcsNomenclaturalCode.yaml](./tcsNomenclaturalCode.yaml) file.
+Please do not edit the markdown directly, but make any changes in the YAML file.

 ### Index of terms

 [Taxon Relationship Type Concept Scheme](#tcsnomcode_rt) | [Is Congruent With](#tcsnomcode_rt001) | [Includes](#tcsnomcode_rt002) | [Is Included In](#tcsnomcode_rt003) | [Overlaps](#tcsnomcode_rt004) | [Excludes](#tcsnomcode_rt005) | [Intersects](#tcsnomcode_rt006)